nylenylenyle/hospital_readmission_risk_analysis/README.md

 ### 2. Add transition-of-care intensity to the risk screen
 Patients discharged to rehabilitation, skilled nursing, another hospital, or other inpatient care settings had markedly higher readmission rates than patients discharged home.
 These groups are logical candidates for:
-- early post-discharge contact,
+- early post-discharge contact
-- medication reconciliation,
+- medication reconciliation
-- appointment confirmation,
+- appointment confirmation
-- transfer-document completeness checks,
+- transfer-document completeness checks
-- and care-manager handoffs.
+- and care-manager handoffs

 ### 3. Use length of stay and medication burden as secondary escalation factors
 Long stays and high medication burden were associated with higher readmission, but their gradients were smaller than those of prior utilization and discharge destination.
 They are best used to **refine**, not replace, the primary risk screen.